jampekka/pydatacube/README.md

 # Python API for 'cube'-style data tables

 WIP.
-Currently supports reading (subset of) json-stat objects and simple filtering for them.
-A simple example:
+Currently supports reading (subset of) JSONstat and PC-Axis datasets and doing simple filtering for the data.
+A simple example that shows most current functionality:

     import json
     import urllib2